 Liquid and Oils for Tangia

 The tangia is cooked with very little liquid, using a long braising process known in French as à l’étouffée.
-Thus the meat becomes confit without crumbling.
+Thus the meat becomes confit.
 This cooking method allows all the ingredients to mingle in an impeccable way.
 Hardly any water is needed—on average less than a cup to every two pounds of meat—and only a tiny bit of olive oil and Moroccan smen are added.

 Spices and Condiments for Tangia

 The basic spice is saffron, but a generous amount of ground cumin is used for savory versions.
 Preserved lemons and garlic are heavily used in this dish in its savory version, too.
 Most tangia recipes do not call for herbs of any kind.
 The sweet variety might include honey.

 Onions make an entrance in some versions of tangia and so do potatoes, but generally this is a vegetable-free dish.
 Although this is a dish for meat-lovers, we have seen modern vegetarian versions making their way through the traditional ones.

 Tangia was originally a dish prepared by and for working men, particularly in cities where craftsmanship was a prime economic activity.
 Athough Marrakesh seems to be the primary city associated with this dish and its vessel, we have versions of tangia in Meknes, Moulay Driss Zarhoun, Fez, Sefrou and Taroudant—cities and places famous for their conglomerations of souk traders and copper, wood, fabric and leather artisans.